 But an ethical philosopher doesn’t need to know how to translate a philosophy into practice in order to stand up for that philosophy.
 Perhaps one thing that drives Zizek’s manic intensity as a writer is that the complex legacy of Karl Marx is so often dragged through the mud.
 Much of Zizek’s writing is about standing up for a downtrodden idea.
 This brings us to the second point I made about Zizek last week, that his work can best be understood in the context of his national history, because the country Zizek was born in is also, today, nothing but a downtrodden idea.

-If you want to appreciate Zizek's often enigmatic essays, you must read the fascinating, terrible, beautiful, violent history of the Balkan lands -- Bosnia, Croatia, Serbia, Slovenia -- that once united to form the nation of Yugoslavia.
-This ancient territory has gone by many names -- to the Romans, it encompassed Dalmatia and Illyria -- and in the religious wars of the past millennium these lands were often caught in the grind between three warring giants: Austria-Hungary, Russia and Ottoman Turkey.
-The three giants invaded the Balkan territories constantly, ostensibly to spread their respectively Catholic, Orthodox and Muslim religions, and also to spread their imperial reach and wealth.
+If you want to appreciate Zizek’s often enigmatic essays, you must read the fascinating, terrible, beautiful, violent history of the Balkan lands — Bosnia, Croatia, Serbia, Slovenia — that once united to form the nation of Yugoslavia.
+This ancient territory has gone by many names — to the Romans, it encompassed Dalmatia and Illyria — and in the religious wars of the past millennium these lands were often caught in the grind between three warring giants: Austria-Hungary, Russia and Ottoman Turkey.
+The three giants meddled in or invaded the Balkan territories constantly, often ostensibly on behalf of their respectively Catholic, Orthodox and Muslim religious missions, but also to spread their imperial reach and wealth.